Thursday, 23 June 2011

-By 7:30 we were on the road, a rather slimy dirt road going along the shore of the lake, blocked off to cars.
+By 7:30 we were on the road, a rather slimy dirt road, blocked off to cars. going along the shore of the artificial lake.

 The trees were still dripping from yesterday’s downpour, but after a while we emerged from the forest into fields and came to the auberge which would have been our eating place last night.
 We thought wistfully of coffee, but everything was tightly closed.

 The only activity was from a flock of newly-shorn sheep enjoying the morning sunshine.